-Tail risk levels $y_t$ assigned by the Nature are not available to the Decision Maker when $t>0.$ However, by using formula \eqref{eqkey}, which is based on the analysis of optimal policies by the Nature, at step 2.3 the algorithm detects either the tail risk level $y_t=y^*$ or an interval, in which $y_t$ is located, and each internal point of this interval defines the set of optimal actions for the DM, which are also optimal if the Nature selects another tail risk level from this interval.
+Tail risk levels $y_t$ assigned by Nature are not available to the DM when $t>0.$ However, by using formula \eqref{eqkey}, which is based on the analysis of Nature's optimal policies, at step 2.3 the algorithm detects either the tail risk level $y_t=y^*$ or an interval, in which $y_t$ is located, and every optimal action for an internal point of this interval is also optimal if Nature selects another tail risk level from this interval.
 The main result of this paper is summarized in the following theorem, whose proof is provided in Section 8.